 In contrast to the psychodynamic view of guilt, the cognitive perspective gives the average person some clues for fixing the tendency to blame yourself for everything that goes wrong.
 According to the cognitive view, if you change your thoughts, you can change your emotions.
 Once you realize that you’re inaccurately seeing yourself as causing others to suffer, you can readjust your mental set and more realistically figure out your role in whatever grief came their way.

-Armed with this background, let’s examine the five types of guilt and—more importantly—how you can cope when guilty feelings come your way.
+Armed with this background, let’s examine five types of guilt and—more importantly—how you can cope when guilty feelings come your way.

 Guilt Cause #1: Guilt for something you did.
 The most obvious reason to feel guilty is that you actually did something wrong.
-This type of guilt may involve harm to others, such causing someone physical or psychological pain.
-You may also feel guilty because you violated your own ethical or moral code, such cheating, lying or stealing.
+This type of guilt may involve harm to others, such as causing someone physical or psychological pain.
+You may also feel guilty because you violated your own ethical or moral code, such as by cheating, lying or stealing.
 Guilt over your own behavior can also be caused by doing something you swore you would never do again (such as smoking, drinking, or overeating).
 In each of these cases, there’s no doubt that the behavior occurred.

 Guilt Cause #3: Guilt for something you think you did.
 As cognitive theories of emotions tell us, much of the unhappiness we experience is due to our own irrational thoughts about situations.
 If you think you did something wrong, you can experience almost as much guilt as if you actually committed the act — or even more.
 One fairly typical cognitive source of guilt is the magical belief that you can jinx people by thinking about them in a negative or hurtful way.
 Perhaps you’ve wished that a romantic rival would experience some evil twist of fate.
 Should that evil twist of fate come to pass, you may, at some level, believe that it was due to your own vengeful wish.
 At some level you “know” that you’re being illogical, but it’s hard to rid yourself completely of this belief.
 We also know that our memory for past events is highly flawed.
 It’s possible for you to have done nothing wrong at all but to misremember and think that you did, particularly when there are highly charged feelings involved.
-Suspects can have false memories implanted into them that convince them that they not only were at the scene of a crime, but actually committed it.

 Before you start accusing yourself of wrongdoing, make sure that the wrongdoing actually took place.
-If you’re distorting your recollection of events to make you seem more at fault than you are, it’s time for a hearty dose of reality testing.
+If you’re distorting your recollection of events to make yourself seem more at fault than you are, it’s time for a hearty dose of reality testing.

 Guilt Cause #4: Guilt that you didn’t do enough to help someone.
 Perhaps you have a friend who is very ill or who is caring for an ill relative.
 You’ve given hours of your free time to help that person, but now you have other obligations that you absolutely must fulfill.
 Or perhaps your neighbors suffered a tragic loss such as the death of a relative or fire that destroyed their home.
 You’ve offered days and weeks of your free time but, again, you find you can’t continue to do so.
 The guilt now starts to get to you and you try desperately to figure out ways to help them despite the toll it’s taking on you.
 Psychologists use the term compassion fatigue to capture this feeling of burnout.
 Though used typically to describe professional helpers, it can also occur among people who offer continued informal support to others in need.
 Adding to the overall emotional drain of the situation is the guilt you overlay on top of the fatigue because you think you should be doing more.